Westarp Hay Tarps – Keep your Hay Protected from Weathering

 Unfortunately, rain can damage hay in several ways.
 Rain leaches soluble nutrients and keeps the moisture level high, thus increasing the likelihood of decay and mould.
 Hay rained on during paddock drying damages legume hay more than grass hay and the drier the hay when rain occurs, the greater the damage.

-Never let hay bales stay uncovered outside, exposed to sunlight and rain.
-Hay that is exposed to sun for too long will dry out and lose its nutrients, and hay that soaks up rain water is more likely to grow mould.
-Keep hay covered under a tarp and stored in an elevated area and sealed surface to protect it from the outdoor weather.
-In keeping hay bales properly stored, you not only ensure that your own livestock receives high quality hay all year round, but you also make your hay more marketable to be sold to other livestock owners.
+In keeping hay bales properly stored, you not only ensure that your own livestock receives high-quality hay all year round, but you also make your hay more marketable to be sold to other livestock owners.
 When livestock owners are looking to buy hay, they look for bales that have been stored correctly and will thus be the most nutritious for the livestock.